simonlui/Docker_IPEX_ComfyUI/README.md

     base_path: /
 ...
 ```
 * `ipexrun` is a launcher script to use Intel's Extension For Pytorch without code changes with optimizations enabled.
-There may be issues running ComfyUI through the launcher with some of the arguments you can use so it is not enabled by default.
+GPU is still not supported and running ComfyUI through the launcher with some of the arguments you can use will be unsupported by Intel themselves so it is not enabled by default.
 To use the XPU path that uses your GPU, add in `-e UseIPEXRUN=true` to the argument string above.
-Additionally, if one wants to run it in CPU mode, you should additionally add in `-e UseXPU=false` to that list.
+If CPU mode is to be used, you should additionally add in `-e UseXPU=false` to that list.
 You should also then set the environment variable for passing arguments to `ipexrun` adding `-e IPEXRUNArgs=<Your arguments here>`.
 A reference to all the `ipexrun` arguments can be found [here](https://intel.github.io/intel-extension-for-pytorch/xpu/latest/tutorials/performance_tuning/launch_script.html)
 * You can change between `tcmalloc` (default) and `jemalloc` if using CPU `ipexrun`, add in `--build-arg="ALLOCATOR=jemalloc"` when building the image in the first step to switch between the two allocators for `ipexrun`.

 Please refer to the [Dockerfile](./Dockerfile) for all available build arguments and environment variables not mentioned here and documented.